 If something in this article needs to be corrected, updated, or removed, let us know.
 Email email@example.com.

-- You can buy insurance for parents visiting Canada or for anyone else coming to see you
+- You can buy travel insurance for parents or anyone else coming to visit you in Canada

 - Pre-existing medical conditions can impact travel insurance coverage and cost